-Tina Wang is a sought out music instructor based in Vancouver, BC.
-Her studies have taken her from her home province British Columbia, Canada to China and the United States.
-Equally passionate and dedicated to music teaching, performing, accompaniment and the art of chamber music, Tina has a wide-ranging experience on the saxophone, piano, and other instruments.
-For over 10 years she has taught saxophone and piano, ranging from beginner to pre-college level as well as collaborating as a pianist with other instrumentalists.
+Tina Wang is a sought out music educator based in Vancouver, the recipient of the 2018 Royal Conservatory of Music Teacher of Distinction Award.
+Equally passionate and dedicated to music teaching, performing, accompaniment and the art of chamber music, Tina has a wide-ranging experience on the saxophone, piano and other instruments.
+For over 10 years she has taught saxophone and piano, ranging from beginner to college level as well as collaborating as a pianist with other instrumentalists.

 As a very proficient pianist before turning to the saxophone, she has had 20 years of piano studies with various instructors, and received several awards in the regional music festivals and competitions.
-Tina is currently actively performing with the Pacific Symphonic Wind Ensemble (alto saxophonist), Douglas College Wind Band (section leader & coach), Sax Noir Saxophone Quartet, Flying Tonkatsu; an anime group ensemble (clarinet, saxophonist, pianist) and Opus Arise (keyboardist/saxophonist).
-Tina believes in the importance of diversity of music and can be found involved with a wide variety of ensembles and music projects, in styles ranging from classical to contemporary, jazz and symphonic metal on a variety of instruments.
+Tina has performed with the New Westminster District Concert Band, Delta Concert Band, Opus Arise (keyboardist), playing soprano, alto, tenor and baritone saxophone.
+She is currently actively playing with the Pacific Symphonic Wind Ensemble (alto saxophonist), Sax Noir Quartet, Douglas College Wind Band (section leader & coach), Flying Tonkatsu; an anime group ensemble (clarinet, saxophonist, pianist), and a guest performer in the BC Chinese Orchestra.
+Tina believes strongly in the importance of diversity of music and can be found involved with a wide variety of ensembles and music projects, in styles ranging from classical to contemporary, jazz and symphonic metal on a variety of instruments.

-Tina holds a Bachelor of Music degree from the UBC School of music where she completed her saxophone studies under the tutelage of Dr Julia Nolan, a renowned Canadian and North American Saxophone artist.
-She also had the opportunity to broaden her saxophone studies into Asia, at the Shanghai conservatory of music with a full government funded scholarship.
+Tina holds a Bachelor of Music degree from the UBC School of music and an Artist Diploma from the Vancouver Academy of Music.
+Her teachers includes Dr Julia Nolan and Michael Morimoto.
 Tina is a member of the North American Saxophone Alliance, World Saxophone Congress, and the BC Registered Music Teachers Association.
-She occasionally attends national and international conferences, workshops and events.
-She has also had the opportunity to study with international renown saxophonists in workshops and masterclasses such as Eugene Rousseau, Timothy McAllister, Otis Murphy, Kenneth Tse, Chien-Kwan Lin and Carrie Koffman.
+She occasionally attend national and international conferences, workshops and events.
+She has also had the opportunity to learn from international renown saxophonists in workshops and masterclasses such as Eugene Rousseau, Timothy McAllister, Otis Murphy, Kenneth Tse, Chien-Kwan Lin and Carrie Koffman.